namtvit07/pushpop/README.md

 $ bundle exec rake jobs:run[jobs/example_job.rb]
 ```

-Make sure to leave the process running in your terminal, or send it to the background.
+Make sure to leave the process running in your terminal, or (send it to the background](http://stackoverflow.com/questions/625409/how-do-i-put-an-already-running-process-under-nohup), so that it keeps running.

 ##### Next steps

 + Write and test more jobs.
 See the [Pushpop API Documentation](#pushpop-api-documentation) below for more examples of what you can do.
-+ See [pushpop-recipes](https://github.com/pushpop-project/pushpop-recipes) for reusable code and inspiration.
++ See the [pushpop-project](https://github.com/pushpop-project) Github organization to find plugins and reusable code.
 + Continue on to the [Deploy Guide](#deploy-guide) to deploy the job you just created.

 ## Deploy Guide